aramperes/gsredis/readme.md

 This project is currently work-in-progress and certain critical aspects may be broken.

 Block storage (a.k.a.
 Chunk Service I/O) is currently functional.
-Other types of data, such as structures, players, statistics, scoreboards, tile entities, and tile ticks are planned but unsupported.
+Other types of data, such as structures, statistics, scoreboards, tile entities, and tile ticks are planned but unsupported.

-Entity storage (i.e. mobs and objects) is not implemented, and I cannot guarantee they will be supported by gsredis.
+Entity storage (i.e. mobs and objects, except players) is not implemented, and I cannot guarantee they will be supported by gsredis.

+Player data storage is limited to a few properties such as position, username, and first-played-time/last-played-time.
+Other properties such as health, inventory, and XP are not saved.